Why I Bought an Aston Martin But Still Plan to Retire Early

 Getting comfortable with the idea of spending this much on a car was not easy for me since I have always been a saver.
 In fact, there were times when I was convinced that I would never pull the trigger because the amount of money would be too great to spend and the thought of losing the investment income and exchanging it for depreciation wouldn’t be worth the tradeoff.

 The thing is, for the ten years after finishing college I lived exceptionally well below my means and saved and invested enough to become a self-made millionaire a couple of years ago.
 I lived in a 320 sq-ft apartment for several years, and my first condo purchase was a 400 sq-ft studio, in my thirties.
 I’ve since upgraded, but before doing it, I had never purchased a TV, cable, hung anything on my walls, and basically lived a pretty Spartan life.

-In my whole life I have spent $30,000 buying 3 different cars since I turned 16.
-That price seems like the typical new car rate today.
+In my whole life prior, I had only spent $30,000 buying 3 different cars since turning 16. $30,000 is like the typical new car price today.

 Retiring Early is a Longer Term Goal

 I too want to retire early.
 No doubt, spending this much on a car is a step in the opposite direction, I get that.
 In fact, it’s complete sacrilege in the world of personal finance bloggers.
 Hell, you aren’t even supposed to ever buy lattes.

 While discussing the quandary of retiring early and enjoying life today, this was advice from a fellow traveler and car enthusiast I met on my last trip and kept in contact with; it’s a good philosophy:

 Live one dream at a time and just enjoy.Mark Cilani